 By Joshua Iversen

-Between the sheer star power headed to New York and the tens of millions of dollars changing hands both ways, today’s trade between the Seattle Mariners and the New York Mets is absolutely fascinating.
-While now-Mets Robinson Cano and Edwin Diaz will be the ones grabbing headlines, it’s prospects Jarred Kelenic, Justin Dunn and Gerson Bautista that could have the greatest long-term impact.
+Between the £20 free no deposit casino uk headed to New York and the tens of millions of dollars changing hands both ways, today’s trade between the Seattle Mariners and the New York Mets is absolutely fascinating.
+While now-Mets Robinson Cano and Edwin Diaz will be the ones grabbing headlines, it’s prospects Jarred Kelenic, Justin Dunn and Gerson Bautista that could have the greatest book of ra online casino paypal.

 Ranked the Mets’ third-best prospect by MLB.com, Jarred Kelenic is the prize piece of Seattle’s return.
 The left-handed hitting outfielder should rank comfortably near the top of a weak Mariners farm system.